cyberark/Accelerator-PAM-Onboarding/README.md

 1. Create an AWS User with permissions associated to Conjur for "authn-iam" connector
    * Create Access Key and Secret for this user
-   * Store these credentials in your PAS Vault safe
+   * Store these credentials in your PAM Vault safe
 2. Install Conjur IAM Authenticator
    * See the `./etc` directory for example setup.
    * See the `load-policies.sh` script for an example of how to load the policies.